All Episodes

 I have one other point, if I may make it.

-Uh, when you were just speaking about abortion, from a from a uh personal standpoint, no, I don't believe in accepting cases of rape and sexual threat to the mother and or child might be carry the baby to turn.
+When you were just speaking about abortion, from a personal standpoint, no, I don't believe in accepting cases of rape, incest, or threatening the mother and or child fighter care of the baby determined.

 I don't think that it should be illegal.

-I do, however, feel that not one cent of taxpayer money should fund it.
+I do, however, feel that not one red cent of taxpayer money should fund it.

 Just be willing to pay for it all out of your own pocket.